 Stress and anxiety are among the most noteworthy symptoms to pay attention to.

-These “adult problems” aren’t typical for children.
+These “adult problems” aren’t normal or healthy for children.
 After all, childhood is a time of enjoyment and relaxation.

-The truth is that intense situations of abuse, abandonment, or divorce are not required for children to develop disorders.
+Do these symptoms only emerge in extreme circumstances?
+The truth is that children don’t necessarily have to go through intense situations of abuse, abandonment, or divorce for there to be serious repercussions.

-Parents’ work and their lack of desire to put up with their children’s temper tantrums lead them to use certain distractions for their children.
-Computers, cell phones, games…None of these are healthy for children’s development.
+Sometimes, the parents’ jobs and their lack of interest in putting up with their children’s temper tantrums lead them to use certain distractions.
+Computers, cell phones, and games are common, none of which are healthy for children’s development.

-In these cases, children don’t plays, leave the house, or interact with the rest of the world.
+In these cases, children don’t play, leave the house, or interact with the rest of the world.
 All that exists is the child and the screen that stupefies them.

 Every child needs attention and interaction to prepare them to be good, responsible people with strong values.
 If we neglect what they need due to laziness, then it’s very possible that our children will face a world of developmental problems.